BRIDGETTE FLAGG, OWNER + HEAD Cook

 shaneka fields, oPERATIONS manager + head baker

-As a full-time stay at home wife and mother of two, Shaneka Fields has an infinity for baking while mastering traditional soul food cakes, pies and delicates.
+As a full-time stay at home wife and mother of two, Shaneka Fields has an affinity for baking while mastering traditional soul food cakes, pies and delicates.
 Throughout the last 15-years Fields has devoted herself to her family-owned business, primary supporting with general contracting, as well as human resources.
 As a Chicago native and Metro High School graduate, Fields currently studies real estate and restaurant management, while overseeing the operations management for Soulé.

 Dominque ‘free’dom’ Howse, Community + growth manager